minio/docs/docker_minio.md

 Listening on http://172.17.0.4:9000

 ```
-#### Testing the Persist feature
+#### Test the Persist feature
-Remember we created few buckets in our previous Minio server.
+We created a few buckets in our previous Minio server.
 Let us see if they still exists.

 ```
 $ mc ls localhost